 This beautiful pet-friendly campground is located on the western edge of the park, near the scenic shores of Lake Michigan.
 Pines Campground offers 95 sites for tents and RVs, featuring restrooms and sanitation stations.
 Fire pits and picnic tables are available for use near sites.
 Some sites have restrictions for RV and trailer length, ranging from 20 to 30 feet.
 You can choose from open sites or quiet shady spots.
 Electric hookups are available at most sites.
 Reservations can be made up to six months in advance.

 Beechwood Campground is a beautiful pet-friendly spot to stay overnight on the shores of Lake Hamlin.
-90 sites are available for RVs and tents.
+Ninety sites are available for RVs and tents.
+The RV and trailer length restrictions ranges per site from 20 to 40 feet.
 You’ll have easy access to a playground and the Coast Guard Trail.
 Amenities include sanitation stations and restrooms.
-The RV and trailer length restrictions ranges per site from 20 to 40 feet.
-You can use fire pits and picnic tables located at your campsite.
-Electric hookups are available at most sites.
+Each site also has a fire pit and picnic table, and most sites have electric hookups.
 Reservations can be made up to six months in advance.